araj7/n-gram/Program Description.md

 #### *ngram.py n m input-file/s*

 n and m are integer values, and input-files is a list of file names that contain the text you are building your ngram model from.
+For instance:

+*ngram.pl 3 10 pg2554.txt pg2600.txt pg1399.txt*

+This command results in 10 randomly generated sentences based on a tri-gram model learned from the text files text file in the text data directory.